libmapper/libmapper/doc/tutorials/tutorial_java.md

 be running on an network-enabled ARM device and reading the ADC register directly, or it could be running on a computer and reading data from an Arduino over a USB serial port, or it could just be a mouse-controlled GUI slider.
-However it's getting the data, it must provide it to _libmapper_ so that it will be sent to other devices if that signal is mapped.
+However it's getting the data, it must provide it to _libmpr_ so that it will be sent to other devices if that signal is mapped.

 This is accomplished by the `update()` function: